embj-org/ej/guides/src/02-BuilderSDK.md

 ejb --config config.toml validate
 ```

-You can again quit EJB with `CTRL+C` and you'll be able to see that the `infinite-loop`
+We can again quit EJB with `CTRL+C` and we'll be able to see that the `infinite-loop`
-is not running on your Raspberry Pi even after abruptly quitting the whole process.
+is not running on our Raspberry Pi even after abruptly quitting the whole process.

 ```bash
 ssh ${PI_USERNAME}@${PI_ADDRESS} "killall infinite-loop"